Château-Hopping near Paris: A Royal Treat

 About 30 minutes north of Paris, the extravagant hunting palace of Chantilly floats serenely on a reflecting pond.
 Though it doesn't have the well-preserved and grandiose interiors of other châteaux, Chantilly is notable for its impressive art.

-Because of the social upheaval in France during the Revolution of 1848, the château's owner, Prince de Conde, fled to England.
-Twenty years later, when blue blood was safe again in France, he returned to Chantilly with a fabulous art collection featuring 800 paintings, including works by Raphael, Titian, and Delacroix.
-His book collection, consisting of 13,000 titles, fills the chateau's library.
+After being destroyed during the French Revolution, the châteaux was rebuilt in 1882 by Henri d'Orléans.
+He later filled it with a fabulous art collection featuring 800 paintings, including works by Raphael, Titian, and Delacroix.
+His book collection, consisting of 15,000 titles, fills the château's library.

 Whether your interest is art, gardens, or pure, over-the-top opulence, a trip to Paris isn't complete without a dip into the countryside to visit the region's grand châteaux.